 Drain the water from urad dal, poha and millets.

-Now grind millets along with urad dal and flattened rice flakes (poha) until smooth adding little water when necessary.
+Now grind millets along with urad dal and flattened rice flakes (poha) until smooth batter adding little water when necessary.

-Drizzle 1 tsp oil all around dosa.
+Drizzle little oil all around the dosa.

 Notes